Daniel-KM/Omeka-S-module-Sparql/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Sparql] is a module for [Omeka S] that allows to query json-ld Omeka S database via the Sparql language.
-The query can be built via a text editor of via a clickodrome.
+[Sparql] is a module for [Omeka S] that create a triplestore and a sparql server that allows to query json-ld Omeka S database via the [sparql language].
+The query can be built via a form in any page or via the endpoint, compliant with the [sparql protocol version 1.0] and partially version 1.1.

-The main interest of a sparql search agains api or sql search is that it is a much more global search: queries are not limited to the database, but to all the linked data.
-So this a powerful search tool useful when you have many relations and normalized data (dates, subjects, etc.), in particular via the module [Value Suggest] and values that uses common ontologies with right precise usage of each properties and classes.
-If you have custom vocabularies, publish it and take it stable to allow richer results.
+The main interest of a sparql search against api or sql search is that it is a much more global search: requests are not limited to the database, but to all the linked data.
+So this a powerful search tool useful when you have many relations and normalized data (dates, people, subjects, locations, etc.), in particular via the module [Value Suggest] and values that uses common ontologies with right precise usage of each properties and classes.
+If you have custom vocabularies, publish them and take them stable to allow richer results.

-So it is recommended to activate this module or to communicate on it only when the database is well built.
+Furthermore, results may be a list of data, but sparql graphs too.

+**WARNING**: This is a work in progress and the [sparql protocol] is not fully implemented yet.

+For a big base or full support of the sparql specifications, in particular the [sparql protocol version 1.1], it is recommended to use an external sparql server, like [Fuseki] and to point it to the triplestore created by the module.

 Installation
 ------------

+### Module

 See general end user documentation for [installing a module].